Italo-Turkish War: Irregular war and atrocities

 With a decree of 5 November 1911, Italy declared its sovereignty over Libya.
 Although the Italians controlled the coast, many of their troops had been killed in battle and nearly 6,000 Ottoman soldiers remained to face an army of nearly 140,000 Italians.
 As a result, the Ottomans began using guerrilla tactics.
 Indeed, some "Young Turk" officers reached Libya and helped organize a guerrilla war with local mujahideen.
 Many local Libyans joined forces with the Ottomans because of their common faith against the "Christian invaders" and started bloody guerrilla warfare.
 Italian authorities adopted many repressive measures against the rebels, such as public hangings as retaliation for ambushes.

 On 23 October 1911, over 500 Italian soldiers were slaughtered by Turkish troops at Sciara Sciatt, on the outskirts of Tripoli.
-As a consequence, on the next day the 1911 Tripoli massacre had Italian troops systematically murder thousands of civilians by moving through local homes and gardens one by one, including by setting fire to a mosque with 100 refugees inside.
+This massacre occurred, at least in part, reportedly due to the rape and sexual assault of Libyan and Turkish women by the Italian troops.
+In response, the next day, in the 1911 Tripoli massacre, Italian troops systematically murdered thousands of civilians by moving through local homes and gardens one by one, including by setting fire to a mosque with 100 refugees inside.
 Although Italian authorities attempted to keep the news of the massacre from getting out, the incident soon became internationally known.
 The Italians started to show photographs of the massacred Italian soldiers at Sciara Sciat to justify their revenge.

 Treaty of Ouchy

 Italian diplomats decided to take advantage of the situation to obtain a favourable peace deal.
-On 18 October 1912, Italy and the Ottoman Empire signed a treaty in Ouchy in Lausanne called the First Treaty of Lausanne, which is often also called Treaty of Ouchy to distinguish it from the 1923 Treaty of Lausanne, (the Second Treaty of Lausanne).
+On 18 October 1912, Italy and the Ottoman Empire signed a treaty in Ouchy, Lausanne, Switzerland referred to as the First Treaty of Lausanne, which is often also called the Treaty of Ouchy to distinguish it from the 1923 Treaty of Lausanne, or the Second Treaty of Lausanne.

 The main provisions of the treaty were as follows: